coatlessali/smallWiener/design-doc.md

 * If the hit connects, the player can cancel it into another attack, which is called a gatling option.

-In the recovery phase, the player cannot act during the cooldown outside of cancelling into a gatling option, and will receive more damage.
+In the recovery phase, the player cannot act during the cooldown outside of cancelling into a gatling option, and will receive more damage than normal if hit.

 All of these phases can be Time Cancelled for a certain amount of meter.
 (Yes, even the startup phase, there's a reason that comes later.)